glotzerlab/gsd/doc/fl-examples.rst

 ----------

 The file layer python module :py:mod:`gsd.fl` allows direct low level access to read and write gsd files of any schema.
-If you want to read hoomd schema files, you'll want to use the high level hoomd schema reader, see :ref:`hoomd-examples`.
+The hoomd reader (:py:mod:`gsd.hoomd`) provides higher level access to hoomd schema files, see :ref:`hoomd-examples`.

 Create a gsd file
 ^^^^^^^^^^^^^^^^^